tomvdbulck/cassandrainitationworkshop/README.md

 4. Clone this repository into your workspace

-5. Open a command prompt, go to the elasticsearchworkshop folder and run
+5. Open a command prompt, go to the cassandrainitiationworkshop/vagrant folder and run
 	```sh
 	vagrant up
 	```